 In some cases where foreign proceedings are brought in breach of an arbitration clause or exclusive choice of court agreement, the appropriate course will be to leave it to the foreign court to recognise and enforce the parties’ agreement on forum.
 But in the present case the foreign court has refused to do so, and done this on a basis which the English courts are not bound to recognise and on grounds which are unsustainable under English law which is accepted to govern the arbitration agreement.
 In these circumstances, there was every reason for the English courts to intervene to protect the prima facie right of AESUK to enforce the negative aspect of its arbitration agreement with JSC.

 It is too early to say whether anti-suit injunctions will be granted as a matter of course in circumstances such as those in QBE Europe and Ebury Partners.
 The judgment of Lord Mance indicates that there is a residual role for comity and respect for foreign courts even in cases of breach of a forum selection clause.
 The English court should not necessarily assume that its own view as to the validity, scope and interpretation of a forum selection clause is the only one.
-In some instances, it will be appropriate to allow a foreign court to come to its own conclusion, and consequently to refuse injunctive relief.
-It is clear, at least, that anti-suit injunctions have returned to the toolbox.
+In some instances, it will be appropriate to allow a foreign court to come to its own conclusion, and consequently to refuse injunctive relief. [see Mukarrum Ahmed, Brexit and the Future of Private International Law in English Courts (OUP 2022) 117-124] It is clear, at least, that anti-suit injunctions have returned to the toolbox.